 Tip: Support the earring post while trying to attach the scroll to ensure you don't bend it by accident.

-Round nose pliers are one of the most useful jewellery pliers to have, they have a smooth surface and diameter tapered towards the tips.
-They are great for bending loops and curves in metal wire - and easy to grip tiny loops on your earring scrolls!
+Round nose pliers are one of the most useful jewellery pliers to have.
+They are great for bending loops and curves in metal wire - and easy to grip those tiny loops on your earring scrolls!

 Earstud posts have a notch on the end which helps the earring scroll 'click' into place when attached, this ensures the earring stays on your ear securely.
-Earstud posts are available to purchase, where you can easily solder onto your designs to make your own earstuds - sold as a pack of 10.
+Earstud posts are available to purchase, which can be easily soldered onto your designs to make your own earstuds - sold as a pack of 10.

-Take a look at our range of earring scrolls in a range of sizes and metals.
-They are always great to have in case you're making your own earrings from scratch or if you need to replace the ones you've lost.
+Take a look at our range of earring backs in a range of sizes and metals.
+They are to stock up on in case you're making your own earrings from scratch or if you need to replace the ones you've lost.